wcarc-on/wcarc-site/minutes/minutes201609.md

 ---
 layout: minutes
+title: Minutes of the Regular Meeting on September 6, 2016
 date: 2016-10-20
 ---

-## Minutes of the Regular Meeting on September 6, 2016

 The meeting was held at the Sobey's in Stittsville.
 The following people were present: